encode/django-rest-framework/docs/community/third-party-packages.md

 To get started with Travis CI, [sign in][travis-ci] with your GitHub account.
 Once you're signed in, go to your [profile page][travis-profile] and enable the service hook for the repository you want.

 If you use the cookiecutter template, your project will already contain a `.travis.yml` file which Travis CI will use to build your project and run tests.
-By default, builds are triggered everytime you push to your repository or create Pull Request.
+By default, builds are triggered every time you push to your repository or create Pull Request.

 #### Uploading to PyPI